renehamburger/blinx.js/README.md

 ## Demo

-Have a look at [this unit of the Bibel-für-alle course](http://kostprobe.bibel-fuer-alle.net) or opem [one of the articles on the Evangelium21 website](https://www.evangelium21.net/ressourcen/typ/artikel) to get an idea of what blinx.js does out-of-the-box.
+Have a look at [this unit of the Bibel-für-alle course](http://kostprobe.bibel-fuer-alle.net) or open [one of the articles on the Evangelium21 website](https://www.evangelium21.net/ressourcen/typ/artikel) to get an idea of what blinx.js does out-of-the-box.

 ## Activation